Mesothelioma Diagnosis

 What is the average age of mesothelioma diagnosis?

-According to the American Cancer Society, the average age of people diagnosed with pleural mesothelioma is 72 years old.
-Because the disease can take decades to develop, many people aren’t diagnosed until later in life.
+According to the American Cancer Society, the average age of diagnosis for mesothelioma is 72 years old.

-However, many people have also been diagnosed in their 40s and 30s or even younger — it’s important to see a specialist if you’re having any concerning symptoms.
+However, many people have also been diagnosed in their 40s and 30s or even younger, so it’s important to see a specialist if you’re having any concerning symptoms.

 Dr. Mark LevinReviewed by:Mark Levin, MD